 How do I get a re-entry or multiple entry permits?

-You can obtain re-entry or multiple entry permits at the Thai Immigration office or an international airport.
+Subject to your visa type and the current Immigration regulations, you can obtain re-entry or multiple entry permits at the Thai Immigration office or an international airport.

 How much is a re-entry and a multiple entry permit?